flexiblepower/powermatcher-documentation/Equilibrium.md

 **Figure 1: A very small PowerMatcher Cluster.**

-The Auctioneer receives an Aggregated Bid similar to the Bid in [[Aggregation|Aggregation]]:
+The Auctioneer receives an Aggregated Bid similar to the Bid in [Aggregation](Aggregation.md):

 ![AggregatedBid](AggregatedBid1.png)